The Key Moments

 What They’ll Be Talking About Around the Water Cooler This Week

 If it sounds like I’m being hard on the Duels, don’t get the wrong impression; I think they’re a Daytona tradition that should never be dropped.
 Sometimes, though all the pieces of the puzzle work against you to produce disaster.
 The biggest problem with these races was lack of energy, and it stemmed from the smallest car count to attempt the 500 in several years.
 The number was understandable; after all, some of the lower-tier teams don’t even have two Gen-6 chassis in stock yet.
-But when you’ve got such a shortage of equipment, combined with two cars in Bliss and Keselowski clearly off the pace (virtually locking in your field of 43) you know the prevailing attitude is going to be, “play it safe.”
+But when you’ve got such a shortage of equipment, combined with two cars in Bliss and Brian Keselowski clearly off the pace (virtually locking in your field of 43) you know the prevailing attitude is going to be, “play it safe.”
 Sometimes in life, even the best pitchers wind up throwing stinkers and the Duels, by and large one of the more exciting events of the year most times had their bad run of the decade Thursday afternoon.

 Slick tape?
 Welcome to the new fad sweeping the NASCAR garage, on about half the bumpers of Sprint Cup vehicles these days.
-From Matt Kenseth to Ryan Newman, this substance, which looks like an extension of the rear decals is put in layers on the back of the car to help with bump drafting… even though these Gen-6ers are not that good with it.
-Designed to “grab” the car behind you and keep the front bumper from sliding, it’ll be interesting to see how much the movement catches on before the 500 (Jeff Gordon, for one was a car that I saw with a minimal, if any amount of this tape on the rear.)
+From Kenseth to Ryan Newman, this substance, which looks like an extension of the rear decals is put in layers on the back of the car to help with bump drafting… even though these Gen-6ers are not that good with it.
+Designed to “grab” the car behind you and keep the front bumper from sliding, it’ll be interesting to see how much the movement catches on before the 500 (Gordon, for one was a car that I saw with a minimal, if any amount of this tape on the rear.)

 GEICO is sponsoring Casey Mears for a full season, which begs the question – what took them so long?
 Why, as a Fortune 500 company would you want to keep associating yourself with a single-car team you’re causing to start-and-park in the races you don’t back them?
 Then again, if I was getting free advertising for 12 events in which the team keeps your decals on for the hell of it I’m guessing it would take me years to pay, too.

 So Kyle Busch says the leader is nearly impossible to pass.
-Kevin Harvick says it’s nearly impossible to get a run on someone.
+Harvick says it’s nearly impossible to get a run on someone.
 Does that mean the Daytona 500 is destined to fail?
-No, no, no. You have to understand, these guys just went a few seasons where they could snap their fingers in the draft and jump from 20th to 2nd.
+No, no, no. You have to understand, these guys just went a few seasons where they could snap their fingers in the draft and jump from 20th to second.
 Moves are back to the “old school” way of strategy and calculation, where runs are slower and it’s going to take more than a full lap to set a guy up.
 We’re in the midst of those growing pains, right now and know some of the newbies, like Busch himself weren’t around for this type of drafting that resembles the early 1990s more than any other era.
-My only concern for the 500 surrounds green-flag pit stops; if it’s caution-free, for an extended period of time I think the packs will break up into groups of 8 or 10 which will make passing more difficult.
+My only concern for the 500 surrounds green-flag pit stops; if it’s caution-free, for an extended period of time I think the packs will break up into groups of eight or 10 which will make passing more difficult.
 But never fear; we’re talking modern NASCAR here!
 At this point, a 120-lap green-flag ending, with handling and not green-white-checkered the rule of thumb. would be more surprising than the mystery debris that will appear with 20 laps left to bunch the field.

 The Duels are moving to nighttime beginning in 2014.
 Honestly, it’s one of the best ideas the sport has had as of late, with FOX picking up the live television feed.
 If NASCAR could get more cars on the entry list, and I think they will in 2014 what better way to drum up excitement for Sunday’s big event than two balls-to-the-wall heat races?
 As we said, this year is an anomaly in terms of competition and I think there’s a great opportunity to grow here.